Pollen Counts in Los Angeles, CA

 Download CSV

 Today, the overall pollen level in Los Angeles, CA is low and the number of mold spores in the air is low.
-The Air Quality Index (AQI) is 71, meaning that the air quality is acceptable, but there may be risk for people who are unusually sensitive to air pollution.
-The primary pollutant is Ozone.
+The Air Quality Index (AQI) is 64, meaning that the air quality is acceptable, but there may be risk for people who are unusually sensitive to air pollution.
+The primary pollutant is Particle Pollution.
 The heatmap above summarizes the daily pollen, mold, and air quality levels for the next five days.
 The following graphs display detailed forecasts for each allergen.

 Grass